michaelkuroda/rds-snapshot-tool/README.md

 * **KmsKeySource** KMS Key to be used for copying encrypted snapshots on the source region.
 If you are copying to a different region, you will also need to provide a second key in the destination region.
 * **KmsKeyDestination** KMS Key to be used for copying encrypted snapshots to the destination region.
 If you are not copying to a different region, this parameter is not necessary.
 * **RetentionDays** - as in the source account, the amount of days you want your snapshots to be kept. **Do not set this parameter to a value lower than the source account.** Snapshots created more than **RetentionDays** ago will be automatically deleted (only if they contain a tag with Key: CopiedBy, Value: Snapshot Tool for RDS)
+* **SnapshotTag** - Optional tag that matches source value to only copy those snapshots to destination.

 ## Authors